nopnop2002/esp-idf-vs1053/README.md

 ---

 # About 128K bit rate radio station
-On bit rate radio stations above 128K, this sample cannot be played for a long time.
+In this example, radio stations larger than 128K bit rate cannot be played for a long time.
 Click [here](https://github.com/nopnop2002/esp-idf-vs1053/issues/2) for details.